11 NCERT CBSE Political Science 2 Freedom

 Explanation

-The text mentions, 'It is the understanding of Swaraj as Rule over the Self that was highlighted by Mahatma Gandhi in his work Hind Swaraj where he states, “It is Swaraj when we learn to rule ourselves”.'
+The text explains, 'It is the understanding of Swaraj as Rule over the Self that was highlighted by Mahatma Gandhi in his work Hind Swaraj where he states, “It is Swaraj when we learn to rule ourselves”.'

 What is a primary reason societies need mechanisms to control violence and settle disputes?